osquery/osquery/CONTRIBUTING.md

 accept any of your pull requests.
 You only need to submit one CLA for any of Facebook's open source projects.

-You can complete your CLA at https://code.facebook.com/cla.
+You can complete your CLA after the github prompt ...testing

 ## License